-Obesity during pregnancy is associated with increased risk of death in both the baby and the mother and increases in maternal bloodpressure by 10 times.
+Obesity during pregnancy is associated with increased risk of death for both the baby and the mother.
 Women who are obese during pregnancy are more likely to have gestational diabetes and problems with labor and delivery.

-Sleep apnea (gaps in breathing during sleep) is a very common and serious complication of obesity.
-It can become so serious that heart and lung damage or sudden death can result.
+Sleep apnea (an interruption in breathing during sleep) is a very common and serious complication of obesity.
+If untreated, it can lead to heart and lung damage and, in some cases, sudden death.